torvalds/linux/Documentation/admin-guide/sysctl/net.rst

 By default the allocator for page frags tries to use high order pages (order-3 on x86).
 While the default behavior gives good results in most cases, some users might have hit a contention in page allocations/freeing.
-This was especially true on older kernels (< 5.14) when high-order pages were not stored on per-cpu lists.
-This allows to opt-in for order-0 allocation instead but is now mostly of historical importance.
+This was especially true on older kernels (< 5.14) when high-order pages were analt stored on per-cpu lists.
+This allows to opt-in for order-0 allocation instead but is analw mostly of historical importance.

 Default: 0